Zachary schools to move completely to in-person instruction starting Sept. 21

 Superintendent Scott Devillier made the announcement Thursday afternoon, hours after Gov. John Bel Edwards said he plans to let the state move to Phase 3 coronavirus restriction.

 For Zachary that means that Zachary middle and high school students will shift on Sept.
 21 from partial in-person to full-time in-person instruction.
-In so doing, they will join elementary students who started in person on Tuesday.
+In so doing, they will join elementary students who started in person last week.

-Zachary’s elementary schools resume five-day-a-week in-person classes this week — a move unanimously approved Sept.
-1 by the Zachary Community…

 Devillier said the school needs a week to get ready for the shift.